-High five, weather fans!
-Autumn is absolutely here brimming with evenings that smell of bonfires, tights that crumple at the knee and pubs that smell of damp leaves and cosy dogs.
+High five, weather fans, because Autumn is absolutely here.
+Brimming with evenings that smell of bonfires, tights that crumple at the knee and streets filled with damp leaves.

-Because autumn is the most sensual of seasons it makes me want to embrace flavours that pack a warmer punch and tastes that deliver comfort.
-It’s the time for slow cooking, for stewing and a slow bake.
-But it’s also the time of year when I want to go on long walks before it gets too cold or for sitting in the pub all afternoon drinking red.
+Autumn is definitely the most sensual of seasons- it makes me want to embrace flavours that pack a warmer punch and tastes that deliver comfort.
+It’s the time for slow cooking, for stewing and a leisurely bake.
+But it’s also the time of year when I want to go on long walks or drink red wine and read books.
 So, if you want to cheat your way to producing some lovely Autumnal treats without having to while away the whole day in the kitchen – here’s my top 3 cheats for seasonal deliciousness.

 Blackberry & Ginger Quick Jam

 100ml oz water

 a 3cm knob of fresh ginger ( or to taste)

 Wash the blackberries and pop in a pan with water and lemon juice and bring to the boil.

 Leave to simmer for 10-15 minutes, stirring frequently.